 Rochelle’s career has taken her around the country with stints at The Dallas Morning News, The Washington Post and the Courier-Journal in Louisville, Ky., where her 1996 debut column, which called for a museum honoring Louisville native Muhammad Ali, helped spur an $80 million campaign to build the Muhammad Ali Center, which opened in 2005.

 Rochelle has won many state and national honors.
 She was just named winner of the 2013 National Headliner Award, one of the most prestigious in the country for first place in local column writing.
 She was one of eight Ambassadors of the Year by Ambassador magazine and winner of a 2013 Distinguished Leadership in Media award from the Michigan Business and Professional Association.
 Hour magazine’s readers just named her Best Local Female Columnist for the third year in a row.
 She has won numerous first-place awards from the Michigan Associated Press Editorial Association awards for best column writing and two Salute to Excellence Awards for Best Column Writing from the National Association of Black Journalists, most recently in 2011.

 Rochelle was born in Tarboro, N.C. and earned her journalism degree from the University of North Carolina at Chapel Hill, where she was named the 2010 Harvey Beech Outstanding Alumna.
 She was a 2007 Knight-Wallace Fellow at the University of Michigan, where she studied social media, film and creative writing.

-To schedule Rochelle for an appearance, interview, acting gig, recording session, speaking engagement or soap opera visit www.churchstreetmedia.com with the time, date and explanation of event.
+To schedule Rochelle for an appearance, interview, acting gig, recording session, speaking engagement or soap opera, send an email to email@example.com detailing the time, date and purpose of the event.
 Please include how long you want Rochelle to speak and how long you want her to stay at the event.